Facial Skin Cancer Treatment at Our Johns Creek/Suwanee & Lawrenceville, GA Locations

 Melanoma is the most harmful of all skin cancers.
 This is because it can spread to the lymph nodes or other sites in the body.

-Fortunately, most melanomas have a very high cure rate if they are diagnosed and treated early on.
+Fortunately, most melanomas have a very high cure rate if they are diagnosed and treated early on, and melanoma surgery may be necessary.

 What Causes Skin Cancer?

 According to much scientific evidence, UV radiation from the sun is a cause for most types of skin cancer.
 Family history also plays an important role, especially with melanoma.
-Most of the skin cancers occur on overexposed, sun-exposed areas of skin; the lighter your skin type, the more susceptible you are to UV damage and to skin cancer.
+Most of the skin cancers occur on overexposed, sun-exposed areas of skin (such as getting skin cancer on your forehead); the lighter your skin type, the more susceptible you are to UV damage and to skin cancer.

 How is Skin Cancer Diagnosed?
 What are the Early Signs of Skin Cancer?